jasonkaiser/gdje-izlazimo/README.md

 **gdje-izlazimo.ba** *(lit. "where are we going out")* is a production-grade, full-stack web platform built for young, socially active people in Bosnia & Herzegovina.
 It solves a real problem — venue discovery and reservation management was fragmented across Instagram DMs, phone calls, and word of mouth.
 This platform consolidates everything into a single, seamless experience.

-> Built end-to-end as a solo project using Scrum methodology, sprint planning, and iterative delivery — from product conception to production deployment.
+> Built end-to-end using Scrum methodology, sprint planning, and iterative delivery — from product conception to production deployment.

 ---